Nagaraj-U/Desktop-Voice-Assistant/README.md

 4. pip install pyaudio

+Info :
-pyttsx3 is a text-to-speech conversion library in Python.
+      #pyttsx3 is a text-to-speech conversion library in Python.
 Unlike alternative libraries, it works offline and is compatible with both       Python 2 and 3

- Microsoft Speech API (SAPI5) is the technology for voice recognition and synthesis provided by Microsoft.
+     #Microsoft Speech API (SAPI5) is the technology for voice recognition and synthesis provided by Microsoft.